Key Takeaways

 - Deep sleep decreases by ~2% per decade after 30

-- More time in lighter sleep stages
+- More time spent in lighter sleep stages

 - More awakenings during the night

-- Circadian rhythm may shift earlier gradually
+- Circadian rhythm gradually shifts earlier

 Common Challenges

-- Hormonal changes (perimenopause, andropause)
+- Hormonal changes (perimenopause, declining testosterone)

-- Medications interfering with sleep
+- Medications with sleep side effects

 Deep Sleep Decline by Decade